 The ALJ Division is the administrative tribunal of the Industrial Commission.
 Its mission is to resolve all disputes coming before it efficiently and equitably.
-The ALJ Division has jurisdiction over disputes that arise under the Arizona Workers' Compensation Act, the Occupational Health and Safety Act ("OSHA"), and the Arizona Minimum Wage Act.
+The ALJ Division has jurisdiction over disputes that arise under the Arizona Workers' Compensation Act and the Arizona Minimum Wage Act.
 It is also authorized to resolve disputes referred from the Department of Labor in the area of youth employment.
+Effective August 6, 2016, the ALJ Division no longer has jurisdiction over ADOSH cases.
+Those cases are now referred to the Office of Administrative Hearings ("OAH") for adjudication.

-^{} Includes all requests for investigation under A.R.S. §23-1061(J) for which a carrier response has been requested.
+\ Includes all requests for investigation under A.R.S. §23-1061(J) for which a carrier response has been requested.